kubestellar/kubestellar/docs/content/direct/packaging.md

 - `its` defines a Job with two containers.
 One container uses the clusteradm container image to initialize the target cluster as an OCM "hub".
 The other container uses the Helm CLI container image to instantiate the [OCM Status Addon Helm chart](#ocm-status-addon-helm-chart).
 The version to use is defined in the `values.yaml` of the core chart.
 This PCH is used for every requested ITS.

 - `wds` defines a Job with two containers.
 One container uses the Helm CLI image to instantiate the [KubeStellar controller-manager Helm chart](#kubestellar-controller-manager-helm-chart).
-The other container uses the Helm CLI image to instantiate the [OCM Transport Helm chart](#ocm-transport-controller-helm-chart).
+The other container uses the Helm CLI image to instantiate the [OCM Transport Controller Helm chart](#ocm-transport-controller-helm-chart).
 For both of those subsidiary charts, the version to use is defined in the `values.yaml` of the core chart.
 This PCH is used for every requested WDS.

-By our development practices and not doing any manual hacking, we maintain the association that the OCI image tagged `$VERSION` contains a Helm chart that declares its `version` and its `appVersion` to be `$VERSION` and instantiates version `$VERSION` of [the KubeStellar controller-manager Helm chart](#kubestellar-controller-manager-helm-chart).
+By our development practices and not doing any manual hacking, we maintain the association that the OCI image tagged `$VERSION` contains a Helm chart that declares its `version` and its `appVersion` to be `$VERSION` and instantiates version `$VERSION` of [the KubeStellar controller-manager Helm chart](#kubestellar-controller-manager-helm-chart) and [the OCM Transport Controller Helm chart](#ocm-transport-controller-helm-chart).

 ### KubeStellar controller-manager Helm Chart